 It takes a few days for it to become completely dry, but once it does it will keep for years if you can keep it dry.
 I store my dried garlic in a Mason jar with one of those silica gel - Not To Be Eaten - packets that come with vitamin pills and camera equipment and lots of other things as they absorb excess moisture and keep the garlic dry.
 They will store safely several years this way.

-The dried slices should to be kept whole until used in order to better preserve the allicin potential.
+The dried slices should to be kept whole until used in order to better preserve the allicin potential and the depth of flavor.
 You can grind the dried slices into powder or nuggets at the time you use them and upon re-moisturizing, allicin happens.
 The whole dried slices will retain almost all of their potency.

 Actually, my own experience is limited.
 A customer told me she would freeze the bulbs whole (especially the smaller ones) and take one out and use it as needed and that they were great for cooking.
 I tried it and she was right, although you had to use the whole bulb immediately as it would rapidly deteriorate.
 I thought about putting some separated cloves in freezer bags to see how well they worked and, sure enough, I got an e-mail from someone else telling me how they kept bags of peeled whole, strips and diced garlic cloves in the freezer for instant use and how happy they were with it.

 I would like to hear from more people who use frozen garlic.
 What kinds of recipes do they work best in and what kind do they not do so well in?
 How do they do in salsa or pesto or other recipes that normally call for crushed fresh garlic?
 Do you have any special recommendations for prepping them for freezing or for thawing?
 I'm looking for ideas from people more experienced than I am at this that I can pass on to others in the website.